Fresno State Dietetic Internship

 If I am not from the area, where should I live?

-Interns will be advised on where to live approximately 2-3 months prior to the start of the program.
+The internship director sends out a flyer on possible places to live approximately 2-3 months prior to the start of the program.
 Interns that come to the program from outside areas typically find housing together in the Fresno or Clovis areas.
 Sometimes, Interns have family in the region and have been able to coordinate housing that way.

 How many applications do you typically receive?